The Hearth and Eagle: Plot summary

-For generations, Hesper Honeywood's family have run the Hearth and Eagle, the finest inn in Marblehead.
-Hesper grows up listening to stories about the patient, obedient, and deeply religious women in her family's past.
-All of them put their husband's dreams ahead of their own.
-Outwardly Hesper copies the stoic, pious demeanor of her grim and unloving mother, but the excitable, impulsive, red-haired Hesper secretly dreams of a life of passion and romance.
+Hesper Honeywood's family have run Marblehead's finest inn, the Hearth and Eagle, for generations.
+Hesper grows up listening to stories about the patient, obedient, and deeply religious women in her family's past who all put their husband's dreams ahead of their own.
+Though Hesper copies her mother's stoic and pious demeanor, she secretly dreams of a life of passion and romance.

 As she enters adolescence, Hesper idolizes Johnny Peach, a neighbor boy who is cheerful, good-natured, and quietly protective of the oddly excitable red-head.
 Hesper is often teased by the other children, and Johnny is the one person in Marblehead she genuinely likes and trusts.
 She is absolutely crushed when he is killed at sea in the Civil War.

 Not long after the war is over, Hesper, by now a beautiful and voluptuous young woman, is spotted walking on the beach by artist Evan Redlake, who is sketching among the dunes.
 Evan is an avant-garde painter from a prominent family, and his fiercely passionate nature and reckless ways captivate Hesper.
 The two of them marry and move to New York City, where they move in a set of early Bohemians, including the painters Homer Martin and John La Farge.
 Evan neglects Hesper for his painting, and after she has a miscarriage, their relationship breaks down for good.
 Evan leaves for Europe and Hesper returns to Marblehead, assisted in her journey by Amos Porterman, a wealthy factory owner who has just relocated his business to Marblehead.